BanditHeelerPDX/read-my-node/README.md

-# READ MY NODE
+# READ-MY-NODE

 ![MIT License License](https://img.shields.io/badge/license-MIT%20License-blue.svg)

 ## Description

-A cli prompt created in node.js that takes user input to create a quality readme file for a github repository.
-It should look like [this](https://github.com/banditheelerpdx/read-my-node/Screenshot.png) when you begin.
+Input your info at the prompts in the terminal and this wonder machine will output you one dedicated readme.md file for use with your github repository.

 ## Table of Contents